sveltejs/kit/packages/adapter-static/README.md

 When operating in SPA mode, you can omit `config.kit.prerender.default` (or set it to `false`, its default value), and only pages that have the [`prerender`](https://kit.svelte.dev/docs/page-options#prerender) option set will be prerendered at build time.

+If Node.js throws errors when loading your pages during the build process and this is hard for you to work around, setting `config.kit.prerender.entries` to `[]` will prevent the build process from attempting to load any page or layout components.
+Do not set `config.kit.prerender.enabled` to `false` because that will also prevent the fallback page from being generated.

 > ⚠️ During development, SvelteKit will still attempt to server-side render your routes.
 This means accessing things that are only available in the browser (such as the `window` object) will result in errors, even though this would be valid in the output app.
 To align the behavior of SvelteKit's dev mode with your SPA, you can [call `resolve()` with a parameter of `{ssr: false}` inside the `handle()` hook](https://kit.svelte.dev/docs/hooks#handle).

 ## GitHub Pages